lahdekorpi/blipfoto-backup/README.md

 4) Goto Blipfoto and register an API key https://www.polaroidblipfoto.com/developer/apps/create

-5) Edit export.php with your favourite text / code editor and add your newly created client ID and secret from Blipfoto, and username:
+5) Edit export.php with your favourite text / code editor and add your newly created client ID and secret from Blipfoto, and username. *At the bottom of the file, there is a placeholder for those details.
+Don't change anything else.*

 ```
 $backup = new Backup('Your Client ID Here','Your Client Secret Here');